 On December 9, 1873, the National Civil Rights Convention drew several hundred African-American activists to Washington, DC.
 Attendees recognized that gains had been made in the Black struggle for equality during Reconstruction, but called on Congress to pass sweeping civil rights legislation, noting that recent “declarations recognizing our entitlement to all of our rights, with essential ones withheld, render the grievances even more intolerable.”
-Signed by the convention’s acting president, Black activist and restaurateur George T. Downing—who also ran the Members’ Dining Room in the U.S. House of Representatives—the statement stressed that the Constitution offered a clear justification for integrated public accommodations, juries, and schools.
+Signed by the convention’s acting president, Black activist and restaurateur George T. Downing—who also ran the House Restaurant in the U.S. House of Representatives—the statement stressed that the Constitution offered a clear justification for integrated public accommodations, juries, and schools.
 No constitutional barrier prevented the federal government from “going far enough to effectually protect the civil rights of a citizen wherever the stars and stripes have sway.”

 During Reconstruction, African-American activists frequently used constitutional language to make the case for equal civil and political rights.
 References to individual rights, citizenship, and suffrage were often framed in relation to the three constitutional amendments that seemingly transformed the rights of African Americans following the end of the Civil War.
 First, the Thirteenth Amendment abolished slavery.
 In 1868, the Fourteenth Amendment defined citizenship and guaranteed equal protection of the law.
 Finally, in 1870, the Fifteenth Amendment guaranteed the right to vote for all citizens regardless of “race, color, or previous condition of servitude.”
 Nevertheless, by the 1870s activists like Downing knew Congress must act to extend to Black Americans rights promised by the Constitution in their daily lives.
 Within the halls of Congress, the first generation of Black Members of Congress led the effort to do just that.